Vo Centar: Season 2017/2018

 On social media Mr. Eftov has announced that the new session of the show will start to air on Alfa Television on 8 October 2017.

 Season 2016/2017

 This season was airing on Kanal 5.
-After the channel decided to audio censure some words and names from the 27th of May 2017's episode, author of the program has decided not to air his show on Kanal 5 any more.
+After the channel decided to audio censure some words and names from the 27th of May 2017's episode, author of the program has decided not to air his show on Kanal 5 anymore.